Government scientists blasted natural gas wells trying to increase production.

-Project Gasbuggy is the first in a series of Atomic Energy Commission downhole nuclear detonations to release natural gas trapped in shale.
-This is “fracking” late 1960s style.
+Project Gasbuggy was the first in a series of Atomic Energy Commission downhole nuclear detonations to release natural gas trapped in shale.
+This was “fracking” late 1960s style.

 In December 1967, government scientists – exploring the peacetime use of controlled atomic explosions – detonated Gasbuggy, a 29 kiloton nuclear device they had lowered into a natural gas well in rural New Mexico.
 The Hiroshima bomb was about 15 kilotons.

 The 1967 experimental explosion in New Mexico was part of a wider set of experiments known as Plowshare, a program established by the Atomic Energy Commission in 1957 to explore the constructive use of nuclear explosive devices.

 “The reasoning was that the relatively inexpensive energy available from nuclear explosions could prove useful for a wide variety of peaceful purposes,” notes a report later prepared for the U.S. Department of Energy.
 From 1961 to 1973, researchers carried out 27 separate experiments under the Plowshare program – setting off 35 nuclear detonations.

 Most of the experiments focused on creating craters and canals.
 Among other goals, it was hoped the Panama Canal could be inexpensively widened.
 “In the end, although less dramatic than nuclear excavation, the most promising use for nuclear explosions proved to be for stimulation of natural gas production,” explains the September 2011 government report.

 Tests, mostly conducted in Nevada, also took place in the petroleum fields of New Mexico and Colorado.
 Project Gasbuggy was the first of three nuclear fracturing experiments that focused on stimulating natural gas production.
 Two later tests took place in Colorado.

 In 1969, Project Rulison, the second of the three nuclear well stimulation projects, blasted a natural gas well near Rulison, Colorado – detonated a 43-kiloton nuclear device almost 8,500 feet underground to produce commercially viable amounts of natural gas.

 In 1973, another fracturing experiment at Rio Blanco, northwest of Rifle, Colorado, was designed to increase natural gas production from low-permeability sandstone.